The Woo: how to protect company information

 1. What is a Woo request?

-The Woo makes it possible to get information from public bodies that is recorded in documents.
-These include paper documents such as letters, reports, memos, policy documents and digital documents such as emails, text, and WhatsApp messages.
+The Woo makes it possible to get documents and messages from public bodies.
+For example letters, reports, memos, and policy documents.
+But also digital documents such as emails, text, and WhatsApp messages.
 The starting point is that all such government information is public.

-Exceptions can be made, for a number of reasons.
+There are some exceptions in the Woo.
 For example, a company would not want confidential company data to be simply put out there.
-And members of the public will not appreciate it if their personal data is accessible to just anyone.
-The Woo therefore has several reasons for making exceptions.
-Based on these, a government organisation can refuse to disclose documents.
+No-one will appreciate it if their personal data is accessible to just anyone.
+That is why a government organisation can refuse to disclose documents.

-If you apply for a subsidy from the government, details of your company may be included in the information that someone requests.
-This could be information that is of commercial value for your company, which you do not want the competition to know about.
+If you apply for a subsidy or work on an assignment from the government, the government has to retain documents and messages about these transactions.
+This could be information that is of commercial value, which you do not want your competitors to know about.
 Financial data, such as on turnover and profits, is one example.
 Information about marketing strategies and production processes is another.

 2. How does a Woo request work?